-- Initially, after your operation, you may find it difficult to dress / undress yourself especially with reaching down to your feet - The OT can advise you on ways to dress yourself: Some people can manage to cross one foot over and place it onto their opposite knee.
+- Initially, after your operation, you may find it difficult to reach down to your feet when getting dressed / undressed.
+The OT can prescribe long handled equipment to assist you and will demonstrate this at the specialist education clinic - Alternatively, some people can manage to cross one foot over and place it onto their opposite knee.
 This brings the foot nearer to them which can help when putting on lower garments.
-If you choose to do this, you should avoid twisting your body or overreaching in the process and it should not cause you to have pain in your neck - For ladies you can fasten your bra at the front and gently move the fastening around to the back but do so with small movements to avoid twisting your neck - Front fastening garments or clothing with large neck openings makes it easier to dress yourself - Alternatively, if you can, ask for a little help from family or friends
+If you choose to do this you should avoid twisting your body in the process and it should not cause pain in either your back or hips